facebook/react/packages/react-devtools-inline/README.md

 const { contentWindow } = iframe;

 // Installs the global hook into the iframe.
-// This be called before React is loaded into that frame. initializeBackend(contentWindow);
+// This must be called before React is loaded into that frame. initializeBackend(contentWindow);

 // React application can be injected into <iframe> at any time now...